 - Data-driven learning (DDL) and TELL

 - Direct and indirect application of DDL in TELL

 Each paper will be reviewed by at least two reviewers from the symposium chairs and program committee members.
 Reviewers are selected based on their familiarity with the topics.
 Necessary procedures are to be carried out to avoid potential conflicts of interests during the review process, and review reports from the reviewers will be returned to the authors anonymously.
 In unusual cases, such as when an external reviewer fails to deliver a review on time, PC chairs will invite other reviewers who have sufficient expertise but are not among the program committee members.
 In those cases, at least two PC chairs will examine the review comments to ensure the quality of the review.
 Accepted papers will be selected based on the mean scores given by reviewers.

-As part of the International Symposium on Emerging Technologies for Education (SETE) 2017, all accepted papers of this symposium will be included in the SETE Proceedings, which will be published in Springer's Lecture Notes in Computer Science (LNCS).
-LNCS volumes are indexed in the ISI Conference Proceedings Citation Index, Scopus, EI Compendex, DBLP, etc. Springer will also sponsor a Best Paper Award.
+As part of the International Symposium on Emerging Technologies for Education (SETE) 2018, all accepted papers of this symposium will be included in the SETE Proceedings, which will be published in Springer's Lecture Notes in Computer Science (LNCS).
+LNCS volumes are indexed in the ISI Conference Proceedings Citation Index, Scopus, EI Compendex, DBLP, etc.